BlockchainCommons/Provenance/WHITEPAPER.md

 The first `key` in a chain is the same as the chain's `id`, so the "genesis" mark of a chain is identified as having `key == id` and `seq == 0`.

 Part of the image of the `hash` field is the *next* key in the sequence (`nextKey`).
-Thus, the `key` field of this mark reveals the key used in the hash of the previous mark in the chain, and the `hash` field is a cryptographic commitment to the `nextKey`.
+Thus, the `key` field of this mark reveals the key used in the hash of the previous mark in the chain, and the `hash` field is a cryptographic commitment to `nextKey`.

 Because the key is generated from the PRNG initialized by the chain owner's seed, it is hard for attackers who wish to produce forged marks to guess the upcoming sequence of keys as they would have to find a combination of valid fields for the forgery that produces the `hash` from the previous mark.